NickRI/wallets-task/README.md

 $ make docker-compose-build
 ```

-This will also pass $BRANCH & $COMMIT variables to app image.
-That will "sign" binary in main app container.
+This will also pass $BRANCH and $COMMIT variables to app image.
+That will "sign" service binary in main app container in build phase.

-Stand up project's services:
+To start up project services, and apply all migrations:

 ```shell
 $ make docker-compose-up